Skip to main content

 What Are Your Chances of Acceptance at UVA?

-Every university has its own charm, it’s important that you choose the one that is right for you.
-Some students will want a mega campus with 50,000 students where they can get lost in the crowd whereas some students want to see the same faces every day.
-Different universities have different strengths — prospective students need to find what attributes will contribute to their success.
+Every university has its own charm; however, it’s important that you choose the one that is right for you.
+Some students will want a mega campus with 50,000 students, where they can get lost in the crowd, whereas some students want to see the same faces every day.
+Different universities have different strengths—prospective students need to discover the attributes that will contribute to their success.

-Because University of Virginia is a land grant school, they are required to have ⅔ of their admitted students live in-state.
-This means that the acceptance rate for in-state applicants is almost double that of out of state students.
+Because the University of Virginia is a land-grant school, it’s required to have two-thirds of its admitted students live in-state.
+This means that the acceptance rate for in-state applicants is almost double that of out-of-state students.
 If you’re not a Virginian, don’t lose hope!
-You can still be the other ⅓.
+You can still be the other third.

-To better understand your chances at The University of VIrginia, we recommend using our free admissions calculator.
-Using a combination of your GPA, ACT/SAT scores, extracurriculars, and demographics, we’ll tell you which universities you have the best chance in.
-If your dream school doesn’t pop up, we’ll tell you some tips on how to get there.
+To better understand your chances of admission at The University of Virginia, we recommend using our free admissions calculator.
+Using a combination of your GPA, ACT/SAT scores, extracurriculars, and demographics, we’ll tell you which universities you have the best odds at.
+If your dream school doesn’t pop up, it will provide some tips on how to get there.

 You can also search for schools based on preferences like location, major, cost, and more.
 Give it a try to get a jumpstart on your college strategy.